kneath/kneath.github.com/_posts/2011-03-30-product-design.md

 layout: post
 title: Product design at GitHub
 excerpt:
   Product design is easily the hardest aspect of building software today.
-I happen to think we do a pretty good job of this at GitHub, and I'd like to give you a bit of an insight into our process and hopefully shed some light why it works so well.
+I happen to think we do a pretty good job of this at GitHub, and I'd like to give you a bit of an insight into our process and hopefully shed some light on why it works so well.
 ---

 Product design is easily the hardest aspect of building software today.
 Technology, hiring, funding, aesthetic design, and press are all minuscule in comparison.
 When I talk about product design I'm referring to the process by which you decide what your product does and does not do.
 I happen to think we do a pretty good job of this at GitHub, and I'd like to give you a bit of an insight into our process and hopefully shed some light why it works so well.